mfep/Duality.ProceduralAnimation/Source/Code/AnimationPlugin/AnimationPlugin.core.md

 ##### Summary

-Implements random movement based on a simple noise algorhitm.
+Implements random movement based on a simple noise algorithm.
 The Direction attribute controls the direction of the movement.

 <a name='P-MFEP-Duality-Plugins-Animation-AnimPieces-LerpNoiseMovement-Amplitude'></a>
 ### Amplitude `property` [#](#P-MFEP-Duality-Plugins-Animation-AnimPieces-LerpNoiseMovement-Amplitude 'Go To Here') [=](#contents 'Back To Contents')